-Real human biology: these cells more closely resemble real human biology, resulting in better ability to predict responses to compounds
+These cells more closely resemble real human biology, resulting in better ability to predict responses to compounds

-Rapid maturation: produced through a direct reprogramming approach leading to rapid and homogeneous maturation, SynFire iNs exhibit mature synaptic network activity, such as synchronous bursting phenotypes resembling those in rodent primary cultures appearing within three to four weeks
+Produced through a direct reprogramming approach leading to rapid and homogeneous maturation, SynFire iNs exhibit mature synaptic network activity, such as synchronous bursting phenotypes resembling those in rodent primary cultures appearing within three to four weeks

-Reliable, robust and ready-to-use: this reprogramming approach also results in lot-to-lot consistency, providing reproducible results
+This reprogramming approach also results in lot-to-lot consistency, providing reproducible results

 View the following characterization data of the SynFire iNs:

-Expression of pan-neuronal and subtype specific markers, rapidly mature to form complex networks and cellular morphologies
+Expression of pan-neuronal and subtype-specific markers, rapidly mature to form complex networks and cellular morphologies